brookshelley/brookshelley/content/books.md

 type: books
 ---

+### Chosen Ones

+A fun book about the hero myth.

+### Terraformers

+Interesting multi-generational story of planetary terraforming and personhood.

 ### Just Like Home

 Dovetailed nicely with my re-watching of Stoker.
 This grabbed onto my eyes and wouldn't let go.